Statistical rigor built in

 3-Way Data Split

 The foundation of honest backtesting is data isolation.
-We split every ticker's historical data into three non-overlapping segments:
+We split every ticker's historical data into three non-overlapping segments so the strategy is never tested on data it has already seen.

 Historical Price Data